 Cumulative Preferred Stock

 If dividends are not declared they will continue to accrue and must be paid prior to other dividends being paid.
 Sometimes a company may find it necessary to suspend dividends for many years.
+Common shareholders can receive no dividend while the preferred shares are suspended.

 The current yield of a particular preferred stock is the yield (percentage) the shares are currently yielding based upon the share price.